 The Importance of Calcium and Vitamin D for Bone Health

-From strengthening your bones to providing an all-round healthy lifestyle, both calcium and vitamin D play a vital role in bone health.
-Ensuring you have an adequate intake of these two bone-boosting as part of a well-balanced diet and physical activity may reduce the risk of Osteoporosis and can help improve your overall bone health.
+From strengthening your bones to providing an all-around healthy lifestyle, both calcium and vitamin D play a vital role in bone health.
+Ensuring you have an adequate intake of these two bone-boosters as part of a well-balanced diet and physical activity may reduce the risk of Osteoporosis and can help improve your overall bone health.

 What is Calcium?